Stepan scores from own blue line, Coyotes beat Senators 5-1

 Stepan made it 3-0 late in the first period with a tumbling puck from Arizona's blue line that squirted through Condon's pads and sent him to the bench, replaced by Craig Anderson.

+"You give a team three goals, 90 percent of the time you're not coming back," Senators center Chris Tierney said.

-A minute into the second period, Ottawa's Chris Tierney had a goal waved off for high-sticking, got it reinstated after a lengthy review, then lost it after Arizona's challenge for goalie interference was upheld.
+Tierney nearly got Ottawa back in it a minute into the second period, getting a goal reinstated upon review after it was initially waved off for high-sticking.
+But then it was waved off after Arizona's challenge for goalie interference was upheld.

-The Coyotes challenged a goal by Forementon for goalie interference later in the period, but that one was upheld.
+Another Coyotes challenge for goalie interference did not pan out and Forementon's goal stood, seemingly giving the Senators momentum.

-Arizona wasted no time pushing the lead back to three, scoring 22 seconds later when Panik beat Anderson from between the circles.
+Instead, Panik scored 22 seconds later, beating Anderson from between the circles.

+"That was a big goal for us right there," Galchenyuk said.
+"You don't know which way it's going to go, but we're confident and we were able to make a statement."

 Notes: Senators D Mark Borowiecki sat out the first of a three-game suspension for an illegal check to the head of Vegas F Cody Eakin on Sunday. ...
 Coyotes D Kevin Connauton missed the game due to an illness. ...
 Ottawa F Brady Tkachuk began skating this week for the first time since suffering a torn leg ligament on Oct.
 15. ...
 The Coyotes have won three straight over Ottawa for the first time since taking five in a row from 1994-96.